J1b1x/MapVideo/README.md

     true //Set to false if you don't want to cache the video );
 ```
-To get a cached video you can do:
+Get a cached video:
 ```php
 VideoManager::getInstance()->getCachedVideo($videoId);
 ```
-You can also get all cached videos by doing:
+Get all cached videos:
 ```php
 $videos = VideoManager::getInstance()->getCachedVideos();
 ```

 ## Video playing
-To play a video, all you need to do is:
+Play a video:
 ```php
 $videoSettings = new VideoPlaySettings(
     repeat: true, //Automatically restarts when the video ends